The climate footprint of ChoViva

 CO₂e – Carbon dioxide equivalents

-This unit¹ is used to determine a climate footprint; it quantifies the total of all greenhouse gases released into the atmosphere during a product's lifecycle: carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O).
+CO₂e¹ is used to determine a climate footprint; it compares the emissions from various greenhouse gases - carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O) - on the basis of their global-warming potential (GWP).
 In the calculation, these emissions are aggregated, taking into account the amount of each greenhouse gas and its global warming potential (GWP) over a 100-year period compared to carbon dioxide (CO₂).

 Sources